wdk-docs/feathers-docs/docs/_sources/api/channels.rst.txt

 ``app.on('login', (payload, info) => {})`` is sent by the
 :doc:`./authentication/server` and also contains the connection in the ``info`` object that is passed as the second parameter.

-Note that it can also be ``undefined`` if the login happened through e.g. REST which does not support real-time connectivity.
+.. note:: that it can also be ``undefined`` if the login happened through e.g. REST which does not support real-time connectivity.

 This is a good place to add the connection to channels related to the user (e.g. chat rooms, admin status etc.)